Last modified: Aug 14, 2024

 Hybrid

-Legacy automakers with a large customer base often design hybrid platforms to accommodate different types of powertrains, such as ICE, plug-in hybrid, or pure electric.
+Legacy automakers often design hybrid platforms to accommodate different types of powertrains, such as ICE, plug-in hybrid, or pure electric.
 This approach gives carmakers more flexibility to adjust to market demand and customer preferences.
-However, it also has some disadvantages, such as:
+However, it has some disadvantages:

-• Increased complexity: Hybrid platforms must account for various scenarios and configurations, which may increase the engineering and manufacturing challenges.
+• Increased complexity: Hybrid platforms must account for various scenarios and configurations, increasing engineering and manufacturing challenges.

-• Reduced optimization: Hybrid platforms must balance the trade-offs between different powertrains, which may prevent them from achieving the best possible performance or range for each type.
-This could be needing to have a larger front to fit a ICE engine or shorter wheelbase because of ICE motor.
+• Reduced optimization: Hybrid platforms must balance trade-offs between different powertrains, preventing them from achieving the best possible performance or range for each type.

-• Higher weight: Hybrid platforms must carry extra components and systems for different powertrains, which may add to the vehicle’s weight and reduce efficiency.
+• Higher weight: Hybrid platforms must carry extra components and systems for different powertrains, adding to the vehicle’s weight and reducing efficiency.

-Some examples of EVs that use hybrid platforms are:
+Examples of EVs that use hybrid platforms include:

-• Ford Mustang Mach-E: The first Ford EV is built on a modified version of Ford’s C2 platform, which underpins the Ford Escape and Bronco Sport.
+• Ford Mustang Mach-E: Built on a modified version of Ford’s C2 platform, which underpins the Ford Escape and Bronco Sport.

-• Volvo XC40 Recharge: The first Volvo EV is built on Volvo’s CMA platform, which supports ICE and plug-in hybrid powertrains.
+• Volvo XC40 Recharge: Built on Volvo’s CMA platform, which supports ICE and plug-in hybrid powertrains.

-• BMW i7: The new BMW i7 is built on a hybrid platform supporting petrol, PHEV, and EV versions.
+• BMW i7: Built on a hybrid platform supporting petrol, PHEV, and EV versions.

 Below, you see how the CLAR platform underpins the different variants of the BMW 7 series.